Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits

 \subsection{Non-normal dynamics in non-reciprocal motifs}

-In this section, first we focus on the calculation of eigenvectors of the Jacobian near the equilibrium points; next, we characterize the non-normality by defining a parameter that quantifies the angle between eigenvectors.
-This step will be key towards understanding the phenomenology of the stochastic regime.
-Again, we will focus on highlighting the differences between the cyclic and feedforward architectures.
+Non-normal matrices, i.e. matrices that do not commute with their adjoint (the transpose in the real case), typically have non-orthogonal eigenvectors.
+In particular, the angle between their right eigenvectors (measured with the standard Euclidean inner product) provides a convenient proxy for non-normality: the smaller the angle, the more pronounced the associated transient effects.
+Motivated by this, we analyze the eigenvectors of the Jacobian near the equilibrium points and introduce a parameter that quantifies the angle between right eigenvectors.
+This characterization is key to understanding the phenomenology of the stochastic regime and to highlighting the differences between the cyclic and feedforward architectures.

-Non-normal matrices (i.e. matrices that do not commute with their adjoint) typically have non-orthogonal eigenvectors and the angle between such eigenvectors is related to the non-normality of the system: the smaller the angle between two eigenvectors, the more prominent the effects of the non-normality.